 Add this rather wet mixture into your pie dish.

-Cook at 180 degrees for about 40 minutes.
-Take it out of the oven and allow the residual heat to do the rest.
+Cover with foil and cook at 180 degrees for about 30 minutes.
+Remove the foil and cook for another 15 minutes until it’s golden.
+Take it out of the oven and allow the pie to sit for 30 minutes.
+The residual heat will do the rest.

 Serve warm with whipped cream.